Xoloitzcuintli

 The American Eskimo Dog is a charming and intelligent breed known for its striking white coat and playful personality.
 With three size varieties, they make excellent family pets and watchdogs, requiring regular exercise and grooming.

 The American Eskimo Dog, affectionately known as the 'Eskie,' is a charming and intelligent breed that has captured the hearts of dog lovers across the United States.
 Originating from German spitz breeds, this delightful companion is known for its striking white coat and playful personality.
-With three size varietiesโToy, Miniature, and StandardโEskies are versatile pets that can adapt to various living situations, making them suitable for both apartments and homes with yards.
+With three size varieties—Toy, Miniature, and Standard—Eskies are versatile pets that can adapt to various living situations, making them suitable for both apartments and homes with yards.

 Their average lifespan of 12 to 14 years reflects their overall good health, although they can be prone to certain hereditary conditions such as hip dysplasia and progressive retinal atrophy.
 Eskies are not just pretty faces; they are also highly intelligent and eager to please, making them relatively easy to train.
 Their playful nature and affectionate demeanor make them excellent family pets, although they may be wary of strangers and require proper socialization from a young age.